TomDecroos/TomDecroos.github.io/README.md

 Some highlights of my PhD are:
 - Personal 4-year PhD scholarship (aspirant) from FWO Flanders from October 2017 until September 2021.
 - Best applied data science paper award at SIGKDD 2019 (out of >700 submitted papers).
 - PhD internship at Facebook in summer 2018.
-In this intership I trained and evaluated deep neural networks that recommend ads to over 2 billion users and improved existing production models to be more robust in A/A tests and use less privacy-sensitive user data.
+In this internship I trained and evaluated deep neural networks that recommend ads to over 2 billion users and improved existing production models to be more robust in A/A tests and use less privacy-sensitive user data.

 I am the author and maintainer of two soccer-related pip packages:
 1. `socceraction` [https://github.com/ML-KULeuven/socceraction](https://github.com/ML-KULeuven/socceraction): Convert soccer event stream data from commercial vendors (e.g., Opta, Wyscout, StatsBomb) to actions in the simpler SPADL language and value the actions using the VAEP framework.